wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/build-machine.md

 >     2. Select which region you want to deploy to, for example, gb-lon
 >     3. Select OS and version "Ubuntu 24.04"
 >     3. Select machine type "Nanode" for example
->     5. Add the build machine to the "adt_private_net_ch-gva-2" security group
+>     5. Set machine name "build-machine" and a secure root password (the scripts will disable root access later on)
 >     6. Ignore the SSH KEY in the GUI (the system will get this from the "SSH" value that you pasted into your user data script above)
 >     7. Make sure your build machine is added to the security group "adt-build-machine" and deselect the "default" security group if it is selected.
 >     8. In the "User Data" area of your VPC machine, paste the entire script that you were left with from 4.